-Citron-headed Yellow-finch Sicalis luteocephala

-First recorded in Argentina by Pearman; Abadie subsequently published additional observations.
+Citron-headed Yellow-finch Sicalis luteocephala First recorded in Argentina by Pearman; Abadie subsequently published additional observations.
 Despite these being the only published records of the species in Argentina, we know of several unpublished records by various observers.
 Here, we present observations that shed new light on the species' status in the country.

 RC found 12 birds feeding on sandy ground by the río Toquero on 5 September 1995.
 Another group of 30 was seen on the shore of Laguna Larga, near Pozuelos on 20 August 1996.
 These records are the first away from the La Quiaca-Yavi area, Jujuy.
 On 30 July 1996, c.20 were found at La Quiaca.
-Later the same day, c.100 birds in a compact flock roosted by a bridge over the arroyo Sansana.
+Later the same day, c.100 birds in a compact flock roosted by a bridge over the arrovo Sansana.
 Subsequently, JMB estimated up to 250 individuals moving in the same direction in groups of 20-50 birds around Yavi.
 These birds were apparently commuting to a roost.
 The following morning, c.100 were seen on the outskirts of Yavi Chico mostly feeding on the ground, on areas of bare soil and rocky ground with scattered bushes.
-On 23 August 1996, RC saw up to 20 birds on the outskirts of Yavi Chico, feeding in a mixed flock of Mourning Sierra-finch Phrygilus fruticeti, Band-tailed Sierra-finch P. alaudinus and Bright-rumped Yellow-finch Sicalis uropgialis.
+On 23 August 1996, RC saw up to 20 birds on the outskirts of Yavi Chico, feeding in a mixed flock of Mourning Sierra-finch Phrygilus fruticeti, Band-tailed Sierra-finch P. alaudinus and Bright-rumped Yellow-finch Sicalis uropygialis.
 In all cases the species was observed in and around habitation.
-The species has been observed dust-bathing communally in groups of up to 40 (between La Quiaca and ao Sansana), and during the hottest periods of the day, birds entered burrows, 1.1 m up, on a vertical earth riverbank.
+It has been observed dust-bathing communally in groups of up to 40 (between La Quiaca and arroyo Sansana), and during the hottest periods of the day, birds entered burrows, 1.1 m up, on a vertical earth riverbank.
 Two individuals, in what appeared to be adult male plumage, assumed begging behaviour among a communal group.
-Contact calls of this species, given in flight and when perched, comprise low-pitched clep-clep and chuk-chuk notes.
+Contact calls of this species, given in flight and when perched, comprise low-pitched clepclep and chuk-chuk notes.
 The song is a high-pitched musical trill (M. Pearman in litt.
 1998).
 Two groups of 10-15 birds were found at Yavi on 10 November 1997 (R. Güller et al. in litt.
 1998).
 It is evident that the species has established itself in this area and that the population has increased significantly since the first report of pairs or small flocks.
+Krabbe et al. have found the species at a number of localities in Chuquisaca, Bolivia, where it is "fairly common and widespread in the drier parts".
+These records and those from north-west Argentina may make its near-threatened status" unwarranted.